 CKC Member Profiles: Changes to existing profiles include:

 Directory Structure: The old directory structure mirrored the Foundation’s Vital Priorities and has been replaced with a directory structure that is easier for visitors to understand and filter.
-You can now search by issue area, organization type (charity/non-profit/Black-led/Indigenous-led), and by population served.
+You can now search by issue area, population served, and organization type (charity/non-profit/Black-led/Indigenous-led/Equity-deserving community-led).

-Non-profit membership: Recognizing the important work that grassroots and non-profit organizations do in our community, CKC membership will now be open to both registered charities and non-profits.
+Non-profit membership: Recognizing the important work that non-profit organizations do in our community, CKC membership will now be open to both registered charities and non-profits.

-Issue Area spotlight: Embedded in the directory, there is now an option to spotlight a specific area of interest for awareness days and months or urgent needs that pop up in the community.
+Issue Area spotlight: Ability to spotlight a specific area of interest on the directory for awareness days and months or urgent needs that pop up in the community.
 Ex: Domestic violence prevention month, Mental Health week, Indigenous History Month, etc.

 Members’ Corner: This section on the backend of the website is login-based and strictly for CKC members to access.
 There are three sections:

 Profiles are now shortened to showcase only your organization’s most pressing needs, with a progress bar to track towards your fundraising goal.
-Please refer to the How to update your CKC profile guide to make the most of your new and improved CKC profile.
+Please refer to the best practices guide to make the most of your CKC profile.